 - Access to shared workspace in the Pozen Center

 The Human Rights Lab piloted the inaugural cohort of the Lab BA Fellowship during the 2019-20 academic year.
-You can read about the inaugural Lab BA Fellows and their thesis topics on the 2019-20 BA Fellowship cohort page and see the list of 2021-22 Fellows on their Fellowship cohort page.
+You can browse through the names, majors, and thesis topics of students in past BA Fellowship cohorts here and view this year's BA Fellowship cohort page here.

 We understand that your thesis topic may still be in flux; this does not mean you can’t apply.
 We’re interested in seeing that you’re considering what questions you want your work to investigate, but it’s expected that such work hasn’t fully taken shape.